(Replaced Land Sales Tax with effect from 1 May, 2011)

 Capital Gains Tax is imposed and collected on a self-assessment basis and the vendor is liable for the tax.
-It is computed on the VAT Exclusive Price (VEP) of the capital asset if the vendor is not registered for VAT.
-It does not apply to trading stock or assets that are not listed in the .
+It is computed on the VAT Exclusive Price (VEP) of the capital asset.
+It does not apply to trading stock or assets that are not listed in the Income Tax Act 2015.

 Disposal includes any transaction whereby ownership of an asset is transferred from one person

 to another.
 For CGT purposes, a transfer is deemed to be made once the transfer document is

 Who it applies to?

 The tax applies on gains arising from disposal of taxable assets, by Fiji residents, irrespective of whether the asset is located in Fiji or not.
 Resident persons can claim foreign tax credit in

 relation to disposal of foreign capital assets if tax was paid offshore.
 However, for non-residents the tax only applies on gains arising from disposal of taxable assets that are Fiji assets.

 The person who is required to comply with the requirements of the Income Tax Act 2015 should first of

 all obtain a Tax Identification Number (TIN).
 Registration forms are also available from any FRCA Customer Service Centre.